Meet Jeny's Square Peg Heel, or JSPH. Because I am nothing if not a square peg!

 There is no such thing as a cuff down heel.
 Just about every book, video tutorial or blog post about sock knitting classifies standard heels into cuff down or toe up.
 But any heel that can be worked from one direction can also be worked from the other, it just takes a little reverse engineering.
 I enjoy knitting socks all kinds of ways, and I won’t let any part of the sock constrain me on how I work.
 Because I am the boss of my knitting.

 Flap & turn heels in particular are thought to be cuff down only.
 When you work a flap & turn heel traditionally, a "heel flap" is worked in the back, then turned at the bottom.
-But if you work from the toe up, the term "heel flap" becomes imprecise, as I will demonstrate shortly.
+But if you work from the toe up, the term "heel flap" becomes imprecise.
 So for this post, I am using the following terminology for flap & turn heel anatomy:

 - Gusset (purple) - Where more stitches accommodate the widest part of the foot/ankle.